Libertree/libertree/doc/protocol.md

       "challenge": <challenge>
     }

-The first request sent through every connection is the INTRODUCE request.
+The first request that MUST be sent through every connection is the INTRODUCE request.

 If the responder has no record of a server having the given public key, the responder MUST store the public key and the requester's IP address.
 The